jenkins-x/enhancements/proposals/gotemplate_for_quickstarts/README.md

 # Proposal

 Introduce configuration of the templating.
-The file .jx/gotemplate.yaml is read in a quickstart repository would configure the templating.
+If the file .jx/gotemplate.yaml exists in a quickstart repository it is read and used to configure the templating.
 Just the presense of this file (with the correct apiVersion and kind) would enable go template support.
 To reduce the risk for interference with go templating of k8s resources and for other purposes the delimiters would by default be '[[' and ']]' instead of the default '{{' and '}}'.
-But the use of other delimiters should possible to configure.
+But the use of other delimiters should be possible to configure.

 I propose that also a pack could have a .jx/gotemplate.yaml, which would control the templating of the pack.